techiew/Speech-to-Text/README.md

 # Speech-to-Text

-**The transcription in the video is pretty bad, usually when provided with high quality audio files the transcription is pretty good.
-The result is based on what the Google API gives us.**
+**The transcription in the video below is pretty bad, however, usually when provided with high quality audio files the transcription is pretty good.
+The results are based on what the Google API gives us.**

 [![Youtube Video](https://github.com/techiew/Speech-to-Text/blob/master/thumbnail.png)](https://www.youtube.com/watch?v=DYBjBtlrQes&feature=youtu.be)